Sandhya-byte/the-content-startup/site/content/posts/handling-survivors-guilt-and-so-on…….md

 There is always help around, and it is given to those who seek it.

+It is not a taboo to talk about how you feel, there are people to support you.
+Make good use of it, get a shoulder to cry ,and be a shoulder to lean on as I always say:

+### ***Relationships are a two-way street, it is never one- way***

 That being said, here comes my signature goodbye

 Namaste, Au Revoir, Sayonara, and a simple Vanakkam to my readers out there where ever you are and whoever you are.

-Image Credits: Freepik, Diana Grytsku
+> Image Credits: Freepik, Diana Grytsku